zoes-full-stack/portfolio/projectlist/QuickRental.md

 About can go here?
 [Modernized](#linking-in-style) [design](#whats-in-the-cards), [big headlines](#ready-for-the-big-screen), big new features: [Built-In Search](#built-in-search), [Sticky Table of Contents](#sticky-table-of-contents), and [Auto-Hiding Navbar](#auto-hiding-navbar).
 That [and more](#and-much-more) is Hydejack 9.

+This is an all-in-one mobile app solution for students of the University of the West Indies (UWI) who are seeking rental accommodation near to campus called QuickRental.
+This project endeavors to enhance the lives of students at the UWI by making it easier to decide on which housing would be best for them to rent.

 - Table of Contents
 {:toc .large-only}